201 Stephenson Parkway, Suite 2100 Norman, OK 73019

 Sagebrush-associated Wildlife Vulnerabilities to Climate Change

-Link to session recording
+Link to the session recording

-1. Vulnerability Assessments and Adaptative Capacity | Link to slides
+1. Vulnerability Assessments and Adaptive Capacity | Link to slides

 2. Pygmy Rabbits Case Study | Link to slides